-The Greek Village is staffed by five Greek Village Assistants (GVA) supervised by the Leadership Center staff.
-The Leadership Center staff will work closely with the Residence Life to ensure the GVAs are informed of campus policy and procedures.
+The Greek Village is staffed by five Greek Village Assistants (GVA) supervised by a Graduate Hall Director in Residence Life.
 The Greek Village Assistants are ideally members of the organization and serve as a liaison between the chapter, Residence Life, and the Leadership Center.